flosse/scaleApp/README.markdown

 #### v0.4.0 (??-2013)

+- the API is now chainable
+- removed `setInstanceOptions`
+- removed `unregister` and `unregisterAll`
+- new plugin API
+- `scaleApp.plugins.register` moved to `core.use`
+- support asynchronous plugins
+- added `boot` method
+- the methods `lsModules`, `lsInstances`, `lsPlugins` moved to the util plugin
 - `Mediator`: do not *clone* objects any more (do it manually instead)
 - drop `subscribe`, `unsubscribe`, `publish` from Mediator API (use `on`, `off` and `emit` instead)
 - added a `Core` class that can be instantiated
 - new submodule plugin
-- emit events on module state changes
+- new `modulestate` plugin to emit events on module state changes
 - improved permission and i18n plugins
+- cleaner code

 #### v0.3.9 (12-2012)